-The whole development, known today as ‘Grainger Town’, originally included 325 shops and the Grainger Market.
+This huge development in Newcastle’s centre, known today as ‘Grainger Town’, originally included 325 shops and the Grainger Market.
 Together they formed the new commercial focal point for Newcastle.
 One of the most attractive stores in Newcastle’s Grainger Market is the Marks and Spencers Penny Bazzar, though this did not open until 1896.
 It is the smallest Marks and Spencer store in the world.

 Anderson Place – Game of Golf for doomed king